Choens/resume/Andy Choens - Resume.md

 Accomplishments:

--   Started an internship program and supervised intern.
+-   Started an internship program and supervised two interns.

 -   Developed templates and processes to automate the production of reports.

--   Provided ongoing training and support for junior staff learning how to manage and structure administrative and research data in tools such as PostgreSQL, SQL Server, R and SPSS.
+-   Provided staff training & support for PostgreSQL, SQL Server, R, and SPSS.

 -   Mentored junior staff in of research methods and application of statistical tests.

--   Introduced the use of version control for analytic code resulting in more reliable, reproducible results.
+-   Introduced version control resulting in more reliable, reproducible results.

 Principal Investigator for an exploratory research project which established the existence of homeless men and women with borderline